Skip to Content

 Final Thoughts

 It’s difficult to compare these two regions because South America is so much larger than Central America.
 Central America covers an area of 523,780 square kilometers while South America covers an area of 17,840,000 square kilometers.
 That makes South America around 34 times larger than Central America.
-Colombia alone is twice as large as all of Central America.
+Colombia alone is twice the size of all of Central America.
 Central America is also much smaller in population.
 Central America has a population of around 52 million people.
 To compare, South America has around 440 million people.
+It’s not a fair comparison.

 Have you traveled to South and Central America?
 Share your experience in the comments below!